slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 	- The initial generation of the projects artifacts must be done through the corresponding recipe or must be manually generated using the ***modulegen*** ant task
 	- When generating manually, the tempate that must be used is ****accelerator****
 	- A good name must be chosen for the project as that will affect names of extensions
-	- A root package must be chosen carefully and must loosely follow th
+	- A root package must be chosen carefully and must loosely follow the following convention:
+		- com.<customername>.<<projectname>>

 ## Development Environment